Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Pace, Florida, is priced on the lower end compared to some other areas in the state, it still represents a significant financial commitment for families.
 It is important to consider the level of care and services needed when determining the right senior living option for individuals in Pace and the surrounding region.

-Victorian Manor Retirement Center excels at providing dementia care services in Santa Rosa county, Florida.
+Victorian Manor Retirement Center is known for providing memory care services in Santa Rosa county, Florida.
 It can accommodate a maximum of 55 seniors.
-Victorian Manor Retirement Center provides luxury amenities that include an onsite nurse, caregiving staff trained specifically for dementia and access to physical and speech therapy to any dementia sufferers who reside in Pace, FL and nearby areas.
-Victorian Manor Retirement Center is situated at 4685 Chumuckla Hwy, 32571 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+Victorian Manor Retirement Center offers luxury amenities that include access to geriatric nurse practitioner, licensed nurses with Alzheimer’s care training and special activities for Alzheimer’s patients to any seniors who reside in Pace, FL and nearby areas.
+Victorian Manor Retirement Center is situated at 4685 Chumuckla Hwy, 32571 zip code and may allow Medicaid and Medicare to pay for some fees associated with its care.

 In Pace, Florida, as in many other areas across the country, memory care services, which provide specialized care for individuals suffering from Alzheimer’s disease or other forms of dementia, can be expensive.
 Understanding how to pay for these services is essential, especially since Medicare, the federal health insurance program, has specific rules about coverage for memory care.
 Here's a detailed look at how Medicare interacts with memory care costs in Pace, Florida.